edmundmk/pomelo/README.md

 parser stack at runtime.

 Therefore, a grammar author must mark expected unresolved conflicts using the conflict marker `!` where they appear in the grammar.
+This reduces the chance that an unanticipated conflict will slip through.

-To mark a shift as conflicting, place a conflict marker before the token that will be shifted where it appears in the rule.
+To mark a shift as conflicting, place a conflict marker before the token that will be shifted where it appears in a rule.

 To mark a rule as conflicting, place a conflict marker at the end of the rule, before the period.

-    conflicts_example
+    conflict_marker_example
     [
         context !
 SHIFT_TOKEN TRAILING .
         reduce_rule TOKEN symbol ! .